sukuncheng/job_submit_panel/note.md

 # knowledges
 divergence of the Kalman filter: if the ensemble collapses, the Kalman gain tends to zero and the assimilation system behaves as one – expensive – free run.

+# 24-8
+Encountered failed cases are all due to hitting the wall time after a long stuck time.
+In those cases, output information in nextsim.log file stoped at 96%.
+The reason is unknown. to save computational time, we willonly output prior.nc
+mooring is turned off, and only be turned.on when utput fonal result.
+Thus, in nextsim.cfg, output_per_day=0 & use_moorings=false

 # 21-8
 task lost on Fram that nohup *.sh is not in the job list, thus it cannot be terminated.
 While the job is running.
 Task Crashs more freuqenctly in the later periods.
 For example, in the ensemble size test, 3/4 tasks are failed in the fourth period.